lengau/starflow/README.md

 #.
 Runs unit tests on Ubuntu with the oldest supported python version and uv resolution
 set to `lowest`.
 #.
 Integration tests across multiple platforms and Python versions.
 #.
-Uploads coverage for unit tests as artefacts.
+Uploads test coverage for unit tests as artefacts.
 #.
 Runs TICS analysis on unit tests

 In order to do so, it expects the following `make` targets:

 - `setup-tests`: Configures the system, installing any other necessary tools.
-- `coverage`: Runs unit tests with test coverage
+- `test-coverage`: Runs unit tests with test coverage
 - `test-integration`: Runs integration tests

 Because we use the snaps of [codespell](https://snapcraft.io/codespell),